nickmorales/imagebreed_dockerfile/README.md

 - When updating between versions (e.g. v1.3 to v1.4), first check the [changelog](https://github.com/nickmorales/breedbase_dockerfile/wiki/Changelog).

-- Beginning with the v4.0 release of this Docker, database patches should automatically be run on startup; however, if something goes wrong, the following commands can help.
+- Beginning with the v4.0 release of this Docker, database patches should automatically be run on startup.
 In the `docker-compose.yml`, make sure to set `RUN_DB_PATCHES=TRUE` and provide the database parameters, as is done in the provided `docker-compose.yml`.

 - If you need to manually run database patches, please view [the database patch wiki](https://github.com/nickmorales/breedbase_dockerfile/wiki/Database-Patches).